gateio/gateapi-nodejs/docs/SpotApi.md

 const opts = {
   'page': 1, // number | Page number
   'limit': 100, // number | Maximum number of records returned in one page in each currency pair 'account': "cross_margin" // string | Specify operation account.
 Default to spot and margin account if not specified.
-Set to `cross_margin` to operate against margin account
+Set to `cross_margin` to operate against margin account.
+Portfolio margin account must set to `cross_margin` only
 };
 api.listAllOpenOrders(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),